 Your risk of developing sciatica increases if you’re overweight, live a sedentary lifestyle where you’re sitting for long periods of time, have diabetes, or are older than 30.

 Sciatica can sometimes be addressed with at-home care, such as stretching and over-the-counter pain medications.
 Other times, medical care is needed in order to alleviate the pain.

 The renowned team of pain management specialists at Allpria Healthcare has extensive experience treating sciatica.
 Depending on your lifestyle and the severity of your condition, they might recommend physical therapy, injections, or a combination of the two.

 A physical therapy program can help relieve the pressure on your sciatic nerve and prevent future injuries by correcting your posture, increasing your flexibility, and conditioning the muscles that support the healthy functioning of your back.

 Injections of corticosteroid medication directly into the irritated nerve or in the surrounding area can significantly alleviate your pain and rehabilitate the compressed nerve by reducing inflammation.

-If you want to begin treatment to end your sciatic suffering, schedule an appointment with the team at Allpria Healthcare today by calling the office or using the convenient online booking tool.
+If you want to begin treatment to end your sciatic suffering, schedule an appointment with Longmont and Aurora pain management teams at Allpria Healthcare today by calling 720-834-7246 or by using the convenient online form below.